 Bandura, A. (1963).
 Social Learning and Personality Development.
 New York: Holt, Rinehart, and Winston.

-This foundational text by Bandura outlines the key principles of social learning theory, including observational learning, modeling, and the influence of reinforcement on behavior.
-It provides the theoretical basis for understanding how individuals learn behaviors through observing others.
+This foundational text by Bandura outlines the key principles of social learning theory, including observational learning, modelling, and the influence of reinforcement on behaviour.
+It provides the theoretical basis for understanding how individuals learn behaviours through observing others.

 Espelage, D. L., & Swearer, S. M. (2003).
 Research on school bullying and victimization: What have we learned and what do we need to know?
 School Psychology Review, 32(3), 298-320.

-This paper reviews research on bullying in schools and highlights how social learning principles, including the modeling of prosocial behavior, can be applied to anti-bullying interventions.
+This paper reviews research on bullying in schools and highlights how social learning principles, including the modelling of prosocial behaviour, can be applied to anti-bullying interventions.
 It explores the role of observational learning in shaping students' responses to bullying.

 O’Connell, P., & McGinnity, F. (2007).
 The role of social learning theory in bullying prevention programs.Aggression and Violent Behavior, 12(6), 738-745.

-This article discusses how social learning theory informs bullying prevention strategies and explores how modeling positive behaviors can reduce incidents of bullying.
-It provides an overview of various intervention strategies that use observational learning to promote prosocial behavior.
+This article discusses how social learning theory informs bullying prevention strategies and explores how modelling positive behaviours can reduce incidents of bullying.
+It provides an overview of various intervention strategies that use observational learning to promote prosocial behaviour.